 If you don’t have a pet, you can still interact with them.

-If you want a pet, but can’t afford one, you can volunteer with a local rescue.
+If you want a pet, but can’t afford one, you can volunteer for a local rescue.
 Many rescues provide all the vet care for a dog or cat.
 Some even provide their food and supplies.

 Take a trip to the aquarium to watch the fish. –Watching fish is sooooo relaxing!-